willembeltman/EntityFrameworkZip/README.md

 - Consolidated all generated code to improve startup performance.
 - Performed extensive code cleanup.
 - Implemented detection of foreign key usage when removing an entity.
 An exception is now thrown if the foreign key is still in use.
 You can override this behavior to force removal (i.e., disconnect the foreign key).
+- Removed index file generation (this was a remnant from a previous project that supported live updates to the datasets on disk).

 ### v1.0.9
 - Added full XML documentation for all public classes and members.